livemusiclocator/allptvlml/README.md

-# PTV-LML (Public Transport Victoria - Live Music Locator)
+# AllPTVLML (Public Transport Victoria - Live Music Locator)

 A Next.js web application that displays Public Transport Victoria (PTV) route information and integrates with live music gig data.
 This application is designed to be deployed on GitHub Pages.